Hosting and bandwidth provided by MacAce.net.

 How much faster is the 15-Inch Retina Display "Mid-2012" MacBook Pro custom configured with a faster processor than the stock models?
 Is the extra performance worth the extra cost?

 Please note that the "Mid-2012" Retina Display MacBook Pro line has been discontinued.
-However, this Q&A still can be quite useful for anyone considering one of these models on the used market.
+However, this Q&A is up-to-date and can be quite useful for anyone buying or selling one of these models on the used market.

 For reader convenience, EveryMac.com also documents this custom configuration as its own model -- the MacBook Pro "Core i7" 2.7 15" (Retina).

 For a solid general overview of the performance differences between the standard Retina Display "Mid-2012" MacBook Pro and its custom configured counterpart, EveryMac.com's own Ultimate Mac Comparison makes it quick to compare side-by-side 32-bit-and 64-bit Geekbench benchmark averages of both with each other and all other G3 and later Macs for thousands of possible performance comparisons.

 The Geekbench benchmark shows that when custom configured with the 2.7 GHz Core i7 (I7-3820QM), the high-end standard Retina Display "Mid-2012" MacBook Pro is roughly 3% faster than the stock model.